trsavi/Segmentation_On_Dicom_files/README.md

 By default, final image is being displayed every time if there is aorta in picture or error message is displayed otherwise.

-Problems during this projects:
- 1. Not being able to segment region of interest on image just from threshold.
- 2. Did not find solution for Tkinter or PyQt5 modules to put images that needs to be displayed in original main frame window of application.
- 3. I had difficult time figuring out just the right threshold and edge detection filters and combining all that filters together.